breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 }
 ```

-As you can see here we are using `else if` together for the first time, for faster coding, another trick you can use for faster coding:
+As you can see here we are using `else if` together for the first time, for faster coding.
+Another trick you can use for faster coding:

 | Original | Equivalent |
 | --- | --- |